servalproject/batphone/CURRENT-RELEASE.md

 Known Issues
 ------------

- * While Serval Mesh services are enabled, and you are connected to a Wi-Fi network, android will be prevented from sleeping.
+ * While Serval Mesh services are enabled and you are connected to a Wi-Fi network, Android will be prevented from sleeping.
 This will drain the battery quickly -- see [batphone issue #91][].

- * [Rhizome][] gradually consumes all space on your SD Card as you send and receive files -- see [batphone issue #8][], [serval-dna issue #10][] and [serval-dna issue #50][].
-You can work around this EITHER by un-installing the Serval Mesh app then installing it again (not simply re-installing or upgrading), OR by deleting the Rhizome database while the Serval Mesh app is not running, using the [adb shell][] command:

-        rm -r /sdcard/Android/data/org.servalproject/files/rhizome

- * [Rhizome][] can worsen network congestion, because database lock conflicts under conditions of high network packet loss cause Rhizome to re-fetch the failed bundles from the start -- see [batphone issue #72][].

- * Voice call quality degrades whenever [Rhizome][] or [MeshMS][] operations or transfers are in progress -- see [serval-dna issue #1][].
+ * Voice call quality degrades whenever [Rhizome][] or [MeshMS][] operations or transfers are in progress.
+[Rhizome][] can worsen network congestion, transfers are not throttled and can lead to additional network latency and packet loss due to a problem known as [Bufferbloat][]. -- see [serval-dna issue #1][].

  * Voice call quality is variable.
 There is no echo cancellation, so echo may have to be controlled by lowering speaker volume or using earphones.
 Audio